isaiah-dev-999/Stupid-Snake-Game/README.md

 Below are some additional features that could further enhance the gameplay:
 - **Speed Power-Ups**: Temporarily increase or decrease the snake’s speed.
 - **Maze Walls**: Add obstacles to create mazes and additional challenges.
 - **Leaderboard**: Record and display top scores in each mode for a competitive edge.
+I don't know about this right now
 - **Power-Up Variety**: Additional power-ups like invincibility, temporary slow-downs, or food multipliers.

 ## Contributing